ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/Typescript/readme.md

 ## Linting

 Linting is a critical step in the source code life cycle.
 As not everyone in a given team will have the same programming approach, enforced linting rules can help keep a codebase consistent.
+As linting is a static analysis process, it will catch problems in you coding style, but not the logical errors.

 For example, if one developer uses the `forEach` iterator and another uses the `for` loop, linting rules will give feedback to team members, ensuring they follow a consistent pattern.
 The same applies to documenting the source code, so it's essential to check that the tools have linting support.